bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Being able to influence and persuade clients is vital for successful expectation management.

-- **Guide the conversation:** Frame your feedback in a way that emphasizes achieving the best possible project outcome.
+- **Guide the conversation:** Use open-ended questions to understand the client’s priorities and constraints better.
+Frame your feedback in a way that aligns with their priorities.
 For instance, “To ensure we deliver a robust and high-quality product, we recommend extending the timeline by two weeks.”
-- **Build and leverage credibility:** Use your experience and past project successes to support your perspectives on feasibility.
+- **Leverage your credibility:** Use your experience and past project successes to support your perspectives on feasibility.
 Highlighting your expertise can build trust and make clients more receptive to your recommendations.

 Tips and techniques:

 - **Storytelling:** Use storytelling to make your points more relatable and compelling, sharing relevant past successes and challenges.
 - **Ethos, Pathos, Logos:** Structure your arguments around credibility (ethos), emotional appeal (pathos), and logical reasoning (logos).

+- **Use data and evidence:** Support your points with data, case studies, or examples from past projects.
+This adds credibility to your arguments and helps clients understand the rationale behind your recommendations.
+- **Ask questions:** Use open-ended questions to understand the client’s priorities and constraints better.
+This can help uncover the root cause of their requests and allow you to address their concerns more effectively.
+- **Be assertive, not aggressive:** Communicate confidently and assertively, but remain respectful and empathetic.
+Acknowledge the client’s needs and concerns while clearly explaining why certain requests may not be feasible.
+- **Stay solution-focused:** Keep the conversation focused on finding solutions.
+Avoid getting bogged down in problems or limitations and instead, direct the discussion towards what can be achieved.

+- **Demonstrate expertise:** Share your expertise through case studies, past successes, and industry knowledge.
+Show how your experience can bring value to the client’s project.
+- **Be transparent:** Be honest about what you can and cannot do.
+Transparency builds trust and reinforces your credibility.
+- **Deliver consistently:** Consistently deliver high-quality work on time and within budget.
+Reliability reinforces your reputation and makes clients more likely to trust your judgment.
+- **Communicate effectively:** Regularly communicate with the client about progress, challenges, and solutions.
+Keeping the client informed builds trust and demonstrates your commitment to their success.

 Questions to reflect: